Adnuntius/android_sdk_examples/python/Readme.md

 You could theoretically use this against dev, staging or production, providing the correct credentials by modifying the script.
 However out of the box this script is for a local adnuntius environment.

-Sso this is really only relevant to adnuntius developers as we will not provide access to a local environment for anyone else.
+So this is really only relevant to adnuntius developers as we will not provide access to a local environment for anyone else.

 ## Android Emulator